simplocms/docs/docs/getting-started/installation.md

 ### File Permissions

-You have to make sure, that Apache user has write permissions to directories `bootstrap` and `storage`.
+You have to make sure, that Apache user has writing permissions to directories `bootstrap` and `storage`.

 ```bash
 # Change owner to www-data group (apache)